-According to recent Dow Turkey (15-42/690-259, 02.12.2015) and Enerjisa (16-42/686-314, 06.12.2016), the attorney-client protection covers the correspondences made in relation to the client's right of defence and documents prepared in the scope of an independent attorney's legal service.
+According to recent İstanbul Custom Consultants Association (19-22/352-158, 20.06.2019), Warner Bros Turkey (19-04/36-14, 17.01.2019), Enerjisa (16-42/686-314, 06.12.2016) and Dow Turkey (15-42/690-259, 02.12.2015) decisions, the attorney-client protection covers the correspondences made in relation to the client's right of defence and documents prepared in the scope of an independent attorney's legal service.
 Correspondences that are not directly related to use of the client's right of defence and that aim to facilitate/conceal a violation are not protected, even when they are related to a preliminary investigation, investigation or inspection process.
-For example, while an independent attorney's legal opinion on whether an agreement violates the Competition Law can be protected under the attorney-client privilege, the correspondences on how the Competition Law can be violated between an independent attorney and client do not fall within the scope of this privilege.
-On a final note, correspondences with an independent attorney (i.e. without an employment relationship with her/his client) fall into the scope of attorney-client privilege and shall be protected.
+While an independent attorney's legal opinion on whether an agreement violates the Competition Law can be protected under the attorney-client privilege, the correspondences on how the Competition Law can be violated between an independent attorney and client do not fall within the scope of this privilege.
+Correspondences with an independent attorney (i.e. without an employment relationship with her/his client) fall into the scope of attorney-client privilege and shall be protected.